marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-databinding-with-wpf.md

 If you are working in Visual Studio 2010 then you will need to update the EF designer to use EF6 code generation.

--   Right-click on an empty spot of your model in the EF Designer and select **Add Code Generation Item…**
+-   Right-click on an empty spot of your model in the EF Designer and select **Add Code Generation Item?**
 -   Select **Online Templates** from the left menu and search for **DbContext**
 -   Select the **EF 6.x DbContext Generator for C\#,** enter **ProductsModel** as the name and click Add